-1. Get a flock of graces againft that time, especially a flock of faith, of patience, of humility, felf-denial, &c.
-There will be use for all these them.
-A little grace, or a little faith, is not enough, for this will faint under great afflictions.
-We read, Matth. xiv. that, when the winds began to blow fiercely, Peter's little faith began to fail.
-You have need of a great measure of patience against that time, that you may wait quietly on God, till he come to your relief.
-You know not but he may lengthen out your trials, and tarry till the fourth watch of the night before he come with deliverance.
-Provide a flock of evidences or marks of grace, and of the love of God, that you may be able to affert your interest in him as your portion in Christ, and may be persuaded, that neither death nor life will ever feparate you from him.
+T. Get a flock of graces against that time, especially a slock of faith, of patience, of humility, self-enial, &c.
+There will be use for all-these then.
+A little grace, or a little faith, is not enough; for this will faint under great afflictions.
+We read, Mat. xiv. that, when the winds began to blow fiercely, Peter's little faith began to fail.
+You have need of a great measure of patience against that time, that you may wait patiently on God till be come to your relief, and tarry till the source of the night before he come with deliverance.

+2. Novide a Rock of evidences or marks of grace and of the love of God, that you may be able to affert your interest in him as your portion in Christ, and may be persuaded that reither death nor life will ever separate you from him.

-3. Get a flock of divine experiences.
-Lay up all the experiences you have had of God's loving kindnefs, and these will give great relief and encouragement to the foul in the day of diffress.
+2. Get a flock of divine experiences.
+Lay up all the experiences you have had of God's loving-kindness, and these will give great relief and encouragement to the foul in the day of distress.